-Whatcom Chapter - Meets the 1St Tuesday of the of the month (Jan -Nov.) at the Tennant Lake Interpretive Center, 5236 Nielsen Ave., Ferndale.
+Whatcom Chapter - Meets the 1st Tuesday of the month (Jan - Nov) at the Tennant Lake Interpretive Center, 5236 Nielsen Ave., Ferndale WA.

-Yakima Valley Chapter - Meets the 2nd Thursday of the month (Feb. - Sept.) alternating between restaurants in either Prosser or Zillah.
-Check monthly WWA Newsletter for the current month's meeting location.
+Yakima Valley Chapter - Meets the 2nd Thursday of the month (Jan - Nov) at Café Villa in Prosser, WA.